SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/docx_templates.md

 1. add comments with `{# ... your comment here #}` tags
 1. add special preformatted text from certain Docassemble functions with `{{r }}`

-:::caution Docassemble uses the [docxtpl](https://docxtpl.readthedocs.io/en/latest/#jinja2-like-syntax) syntax, which has slight differences to the more common Jinja2 format used in HTML documents.
+:::caution Docassemble uses the [docxtpl](https://docxtpl.readthedocs.io/en/latest/#jinja2-like-syntax) syntax,

+docxtpl has slight differences to the more common Jinja2 format used in HTML documents.
 If a feature isn't working as you expect, make sure to check the docxtpl documentation.
 :::